open-austin/fake-the-news/README.md

 ## Roadmap

-**What are we working on?**
+**Our Work**

-Our team is currently focused on drafting curriculum for three units and developing a web app version of Legit-o-Meter.
+Our team has created curriculum for three units and has developed a web app version of Legit-o-Meter.

-Since our project started, we participated in Misinfo Con hosted at the MIT Media Lab.
+We participated in Misinfo Con hosted at the MIT Media Lab.
 Here are a couple blog posts from [Michael](https://medium.com/read-write-participate/good-news-83b6fc385571) & [Sarah](https://medium.com/read-write-participate/good-news-872b847ab46b) about our take-aways.

 Sarah also participated in a [webinar hosted by EducatorInnovator.org](http://educatorinnovator.org/webinars/media-literacy-tools-to-comprehend-critique-fake-news/) with other media literacy and education advocates on "Media Literacy Tools to Comprehend & Critique Fake News"